danielapena/encode-advanced-solidity-final-project/README.md

 Future Heritage Automation is a Solidity-based project that leverages Chainlink's decentralized automation to facilitate the automatic transfer of heritage tokens at a specified future time.
 This project is built using the Hardhat development environment and utilizes OpenZeppelin's upgradeable contracts.

+## Goal of the project

+- Get comfortable with upgradeable contract standards
+- Play with DePin projects

 ## Features

 - **Automated Token Transfers**: Schedule future token transfers that are automatically executed by Chainlink's decentralized automation.